What I am:

 This wandering soul uses her artistic wiring and unique worldview to encourage and challenge the friends and strangers who cross her path.
 A roving creative, she captures the pain and beauty of life as an intuitive life coach, author, editor, foodie, mixed media artist, and photographer.
 Her story has rough edges, but she has been sharpened on the stones of her past.
 True to her Bohemian roots, Michelle’s life has been anything but conventional.

 Always the daydreamer, Michelle was the free-spirited little girl who brought home report cards that said, “Michelle has so much potential, but she’s always daydreaming or talking,” (as if that’s a bad thing?)
 She always had fresh Crayola crayons, scissors, glue, and her imagination.
 She’d ride her bike to the dime store to buy the newest paint-by-number and reserved time to watch Bob Ross.
-Outside in her backyard, she pretended to be a witch, making a “chocolate” cake out of mud, sticks, leaves, and rocks which she “baked” and fed it to her baby brother.
+Outside in her backyard, she pretended to be a witch, making a “chocolate” cake out of mud, sticks, leaves, and rocks which she “baked” and fed to her baby brother.
 She picked lilacs from her grandma’s bushes, sat in her dad’s garden eating veggies off the vine like a rabbit, and when visiting her other grandma, she’d sit in Johnson’s strawberry field and eat the fruit until she couldn’t eat any more.
-She played Army down by the river with the neighborhood boys, was the first-string quarterback of all of the impromptu games, and told her forth grade teacher she wanted to be a truck driver when she grew up, much to the chagrin of said educator, who pushed her to choose being the first woman president instead of a lowly truck driver.
+She played Army down by the river with the neighborhood boys, was the first-string quarterback of all of the impromptu games, and told her fourth-grade teacher she wanted to be a truck driver when she grew up, much to the chagrin of said educator, who pushed her to choose to be the first woman president instead of a lowly truck driver.
 But being in charge wasn’t what that soul wanted.
 It wanted to travel, to see the United States, to experience the beauty, to be free to roam.
-Michelle often walked to her Great Aunt Mary Skiba’s house down the street, who came to America on the boat, who taught her about pierogis, kolachky, czech eggs, and being Bohemian.
+Michelle often walked to her Great Aunt Mary Skiba’s house down the street, who came to America on the boat, who taught her about pierogis, kolachky, Czech eggs, and being Bohemian.
 She also spent time down the road a little farther, at the funeral home watching Diane Frum teaching oil painting lessons in the garage.
 Michelle would lean against the hearse and eat the penny candy Mrs. Frum also sold.

 Teenage Years (Enter Sandman)

 Something dark and sinister blanketed these years.
-It started sometime in the childhood years but really took root a little later.
+It started sometime in my childhood years but really took root a little later.
 Michelle’s intuition began to blossom.
 She devoured books about ESP, astral projecting, and all sorts of woo-woo stuff.
 She had premonitions and dreams that came true.
 A crow flew into a house to caw at her at a party one night–and that’s how she connected first to her spirit animal.
-But as quick as these gifts manifested, people in her life were flinging mud to dull her shine.
+But as quickly as these gifts manifested, people in her life were flinging mud to dull her shine.
 She was sexually abused.
 Mentally, emotionally, and spiritually abused.
 There was no safe place.
 No safe person.
 She doubted herself, hated her life, and wanted to die.
 Everyone told her she was too smart to be an artist–so only honors classes–which sucked dry what little life was left in her soul.
-She abused her body, abused alcohol, and somehow still made National Honor Society.
+She abused her body, abused alcohol, and somehow still made the National Honor Society.
 Her dad had a nervous breakdown and blamed her for all of it while holding a loaded crossbow to her screaming, “I brought you into this world, I’ll take you out of it!”
 She walked towards him and said, “If you’ve got the balls, then do it.”

 Favorite books teenage years: Carrie and Thirteen is too Young to Die